- New York University School of Law (J.D., 2007)

 Mr. Rein defends clients in a broad spectrum of industries, including health care, pharmaceutical, medical device, hospitality, insurance, financial services, securities, communications, defense, and transportation.
 His work focuses on representing individuals and businesses facing government scrutiny, ranging in scope from securities regulation to insider trading, tax, immigration, False Claims Act, and complex regulatory matters.
 He also assists companies with internal investigations, whether prompted by a government inquiry, a purported whistleblower, or otherwise.

 In 2016, Mr. Rein was honored by the Pennsylvania Association of Criminal Defense Lawyers (PACDL) with the Alan Jay Josel Advocacy Award for his work on the Elonis case.
+In 2017 he was named a Rising Star by Pennsylvania Super Lawyers in the category of Criminal Defense: White Collar.
+For information about these selections and an overview of common third-party publications, rankings, and lists methodologies, click here.

 He dedicates a portion of his practice to helping the underserved.
 In addition to assisting in the representation of indigent defendants under the Criminal Justice Act, Mr. Rein has provided pro bono representation to Guantanamo Bay detainees (for which he was recognized, along with a group of Philadelphia attorneys, with the Federal Bar Association Criminal Law Committee's Clifford Scott Green Bill of Rights Award), homeless litigants, and prisoners pursuing civil rights claims.